percona/k8spg-docs/docs/backups.md

     your new private key and related information.

-3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the private key file you have just downloaded, and the specially created `gcs.conf` configuration file.
+3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key have just downloaded, and the special `gcs.conf` configuration file.

-    This `gcs.conf` configuration file should have the following contents:
+    This `gcs.conf` file should have the following contents:

     ```
     [global]